 Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 3): Chiranjeevi's Film Makes An Impact

 Sye Raa Narasimha Reddy, featuring the legendary Chiranjeevi in the titular role, hit screens on Wednesday (October 2) and opened to a thunderous response at the ticket window.
-The period-drama collected a share of around Rs 68 crore in 2 days, proving that Chiru is still the undisputed 'Megastar' of Tollywood.
-Sye Raa Narasimha Reddy remained strong on Friday (October 4), collecting around Rs 9 crore at the worldwide box office.
+The period-drama collected a share of around Rs 68 crore in two days, proving that Chiru is still the undisputed 'Megastar' of Tollywood.
+Sye Raa Narasimha Reddy remained strong on Friday (October 4), collecting Rs 9.56 crore at the worldwide box office.
 While the morning shows had relatively low occupancy, things improved in the evening and this helped Sye Raa collect a respectable amount on the third day.

 Sye Raa Domestic Box Office Update